rorybunker/ma-stat-dsm/README.md

 - Set your working directory in os.chdir(" ")
 - Specify min_length and distance_threshold (in principle, the other parameters should remain fixed)

-5. In postgres' psql shell, which is a terminal with postgres=# (if on Mac, you can use postgres.app and double click on your postgres database to open the shell), execute the following command:
+5. In postgres' psql shell, execute the following command:
     \copy (SELECT * FROM candidates) to '/.../candidates.csv' with csv;
-6. In 3-calculate-candidate-subtraj-pvalues.py:
+### 3-calculate-candidate-subtraj-pvalues.py:
-    - Specify lines 18--20 and line 23 - where line 20 is the delta* value that was output from 2-stat-dsm.py.
+- Set the delta* value that was printed at the end of running 2-stat-dsm.py
-Run 3-calculate-candidate-subtraj-pvalues.py

 ## Running MA-Stat-DSM